 How about you, what’s your uncanny fear?

 A Series of Uncanny Fears: Mirrors, 5″x7″ pen & ink on paper.

 Above, you can see that I did go out of my way to make the mirror extra creepy with a skull motif as well as the built-in candleholders.
 Below, you can see the piece in a frame, with my quill pen and ink bottle for ambiance.

 Categories: Angels, Cthulhu, and Other Myths, Daily Art, Series and Books, Zombies, Skulls, and Other Morbid Things

-Tags: a series of uncanny fears, crosshatching, edward gorey, for sale, gorey, pen and ink, uncanny fears
+Tags: a series of uncanny fears, crosshatching, edward gorey, gorey, nfs, pen and ink, sold, uncanny fears